TeeZate/econometrics/README.md

 All project contributors

 ## 📞 Support
-For support, email your-email or open an issue in the repository.
+For support, email tinotendazhakata@gmail.com or open an issue in the repository.

 Made with ❤️ by Tinotenda Zhakata